mgtrrz/arduino-midi-drum-kit/README.md

 If you're using the Rock Band drum kit with 3 cymbals OR want a custom drum kit with more than 6 pads and cymbals, you'll want the:
 * Arduino Mega

-If you're using 6 or less piezos (pads/cymbals), I _still_ reecommend the Mega for the ease of debugging, more memory, and future enhancements, but the Arduino Uno will also work.
+If you're using 6 or less piezos (pads/cymbals), I _still_ recommend the Mega for easier debugging, more memory, multiple Tx/Rx interfaces, future enhancements, etc. But the Arduino Uno will also work.
+Just know that the Uno only supports 1 serial monitor and maximum 6 analog inputs

 * MIDI female adapters - You'll use 1 as a MIDI Out but you can use more for debugging
 * MIDI cables
 * 3.5mm (1/8") audio jacks for breadboards
 * Breadboards
 * Wires, bridges, solder, soldering gun, etc.
+* 4+ 220k resistors (but get a good amount of them to keep on hand) - For our MIDI connections
+* 7+ 1M resistors (one for each piezo input you're receiving, but like above, have some extra)